yumobennyyang/Mapping-Systems/README.md

 ## Getting started

-Visit the [Getting Started](Tutorials/00_Getting_Started.md) tutorial notebook to set up your programming environment and get started with the course.
+Visit the [01.
+Setting up your environment](Tutorials/00_Getting_Started.md) tutorial notebook to set up your programming environment and get started with the course.